alex-mcneilly/toybox-engine/README.md

 # toychest-engine

-- a simple 3D rendering engine
+- a simple rendering engine for games and 3D graphics

+# TECH STACK
+- C++
+- OpenGL